-The next Ashtanga Yoga Glastonbury Teacher Training 200 hour Diploma course accredited by Yoga Alliance Professionals will begin in July 2021.
-All dates below.
-Do email to register your interest and request more information about booking.
+The next Ashtanga Yoga Glastonbury Teacher Training 200 hour Diploma course accredited by Yoga Alliance Professionals will begin on July 24th 2022 with a 6 day induction week followed by 8 weekend modules. email to request an application form.

 The teacher training course will qualify the trainees to teach yoga on completion and will be spread over one year, consisting of a six day induction followed by eight weekend modules.

 The main teacher trainer will be Jane Piddington.

-Brian Cooper will teach an adjustment weekend in October and Christoph Seiland will teach a weekend of anatomy and biomechnics in March 2022.
+Brian Cooper will teach an adjustment weekend in October and Christoph Seiland will teach a weekend of anatomy and biomechanics in May 2023.
 These will be open to past graduates.

 All training dates will be held in Ashtanga Yoga Glastonbury's home venue - a light and airy hall in the heart of Glastonbury town yet containing the peace of the countryside.